Spring Clean Your Marketing Strategy: 5 Tips for Getting to Know Your Target Audience Better

 With spring in full bloom, everyone is coming out of hibernation, making now the perfect time to reintroduce your brand to the masses.
 It’s also an excellent time to refamiliarize yourself with your target audience.
 Consider it a spring cleaning of sorts.
 By doing so, old strategies can be given new life with a little bit of dusting and polish.

-Here are our tips to spring-clean your marketing strategy:
+Here are our tips for spring-cleaning your marketing strategy:

 1. Revisit Customer Personas